TheLimifiedLime/green-dark-theme/README.md

 A green focused theme for Standard Notes.
 Some colors were used from the default "Dark" theme.

 ## Editing
 No changes are being accepted into this repository, but you can fork it and make your own version.
-Or if you want to make a theme by yourself you can see how I did it below.

-[GUIDE TODO]
+There are some variables defined at the top of [dist/main.css] you can change to edit simple things like the accent color.

 ## Importing
 In Standard Notes: